Search

 Ph.D., Curriculum and Instruction (Early Childhood Education), Penn State University (1994)

 Elisabeth has a Ph.D. in Curriculum and Instruction, with an emphasis in Early Childhood Education from The Pennsylvania State University.
 She joined the Institute for the Study of Adult Literacy and the Goodling Institute in 2002, but has been working with family literacy programs since 1997.
 Dr. McLean's work with family literacy programs included providing support in the areas of early childhood assessment and evaluations; conducting assessment trainings; development of training materials; development of family literacy standards; and development of self-assessment and monitoring tools for the early childhood, parenting education, and parent-child interactive literacy components of family literacy programs.
-Her current work involves research and evaluation of Family Literacy programs and teaching courses for the Family Literacy Certificate.
+Her current work involves research and evaluation of Family Literacy programs.

 Dr. Jungeun LeeJungeun Lee